Monday, 18 November 2024

 Just like Leee's Imagination song of the 1980's I get flashbacks all the time on Camino, where 'happiness is just a state of mind'.
 The song has a little more resonance today.
 I also like the idea of "if you know your history", I grew up singing it on the terraces and living in past glories.
 As a Hibs supporter that included waiting since 1902 to win the cup again.
 No wonder we knew our history, Hearts supporters reminded us regularly about Buffalo Bill and the many characters from that era.
 On Camino I get loaded with music and images from the past.
 They just seem to randomly come to mind.

 I started week 8 knowing this was probably the end of the climbing a hill and as I start week 9 I think we probably would be better calling it, descending into the bottomless pit.
 It's pretty grim down here and I don't recommend it.
 The throat is clearly going to take time and I'm coughing too much from my chest but nothing is moving.
-Difficult to say if it's a cough then chemo brought and it's never gone or it's something to get used to.
+Difficult to say if it's a cough the chemo brought and it's never gone or if it's something to get used to.
 I'll mention it again but I did have an X-ray the other week when they were helping my bowel.
 There's a flashback we don't need, time I went back to writing nonsense.

 We will see how life changing it is because I learn things and forget them in equal measure, but this journey will see me change for sure.
 I will reread this blog and see how many of the life lessons I've chosen to ignore a few weeks and years later.

-I'll probably forget the blog and just sleep.
-The overpowering emotion is joy at nearly completing the journey.
-It's just like when you get to Sarria and you see all the people arriving to do the last 100k.
-You've just done 700k over 3-4 weeks and they come and serenade you for the last 4 or 5 days.
-The pace of the Camino slows down from Sarria onwards as you find the paths get really busy.
 Over the years I've adopted different strategies to avoid the congestion, the best of which is stopping over in Ereixe, 8km before Sarria.
 It's my favourite last stop on the Camino.
 You have lunch and serenade the pilgrims you've walked with over the last 3-4 weeks.
 They walk by you as you quaff away offering a share of your food and drink in the Caminoside garden of the magnificent Cafe Ligonde.
 I sometimes make it my last stop on the Camino and start making my way home as Josef is such a great host.
 His picture is on the fatal-bananas blog most years since 2011.

 The pilgrims all stop for a chat and a chip or some cheese then sally forth and on to their Sarria accomodation.
 The next day, if I continue, you walk on to Sarria and arrive about 11.30 so happily walk through and stay between 6-12k further down the road.
 This means in the morning you'll have a quieter trail before the 101 Dalmatians and their tour operator appear.